Two-Dimensional Altermagnetic Iron Oxyhalides: Real Chern Topology and Valley-Spin-Lattice Coupling

 Interestingly, these materials offer promising valleytronic platforms with spin-polarized valleys.
-In Fe$_2$Cl$_2$O, it has an indirect band gap, with CBM located at a pair of energy-degenerate valleys at $X$ and $Y$ points (see Fig.~\ref{fig3}(a)), and with VBM at $\Gamma$ point.
-Fe$_2$Br$_2$O has similar feature as Fe$_2$Cl$_2$O in terms of indirect gap and the conduction band valley structure, however, its VBM is not at $\Gamma$ but at some point along the $M$-$X$ (and $M$-$Y$) path.
-This leads to four valleys for its valence band, as shown in Fig.~\ref{fig3}(b).
-Different form the other two, Fe$_2$I$_2$O has direct band gap, and both conduction and valence bands exhibit two valleys at $X$ and $Y$ points.
+In Fe$_2$Cl$_2$O, it has an indirect band gap, with CBM located at a pair of energy-degenerate valleys at $X$ and $Y$ points (see Figs.~\ref{fig2}(a) and ~\ref{fig2}(d)), and with VBM at $M$ point.
+Fe$_2$Br$_2$O has similar feature as Fe$_2$Cl$_2$O in terms of indirect gap and the conduction band valley structure, however, its VBM is not at $M$ but at some point along $M$-$X$ (and $M$-$Y$) path.
+This leads to four valleys for its valence band, as shown in Figs.~\ref{fig2}(b) and~\ref{fig2}(e).
+Different from the other two, Fe$_2$I$_2$O has direct band gap, and both conduction and valence bands exhibit two valleys at $X$ and $Y$ points.
 It is important to note that these valleys are spin polarized, exhibiting a spin-valley coupling.
-For example, considering their conduction band valleys in Fig.~\ref{fig3}, the $X$ valley is spin-down, whereas the $Y$ valley is spin-up.
-Their opposite spin polarizations are dictated by the $C_{4z}\mathcal T$ symmetry.
-This strong spin-valley coupling can be utilized to manipulate spin and valley degrees of freedom, as we shall discuss in a while.
+For example, considering their conduction band valleys in Fig.~\ref{fig2}(d), the $X$ valley is spin-down, whereas the $Y$ valley is spin-up.
+Their opposite spin polarizations are dictated by $C_{4z}\mathcal T$ symmetry.
+This strong spin-valley coupling can be utilized to manipulate spin and valley degrees of freedom.